luomus/laji-api/diary.md

 * GET `/named-places` using `selectedFields` param doesn't automatically add 'id' to the param
 * POST `/named-places` public place without edit rights to collection gives 403, not 422
 * POST `/named-places` doesn't care about lang param
-* Creating a named place with a prepopulatedDocument with null id doesn't automatically remove id id: an error is raised instead
+* Creating a named place with a prepopulatedDocument with null id doesn't automatically remove id: an error is raised instead
 * Creating a named place with a prepopulatedDocument with empty gatherings doesn't try to create an empty gathering: an error is raised instead

  ## Documents